Using binoculars for astronomy

 I use binoculars for quick looks and extended observing of wide areas of the night sky.
 As anyone who has tried to use binoculars to observe the sky will tell you, it is a pain in the neck…literally!
 Trying to look up while holding binoculars, and also trying to steady the view long enough to observe could be used as torture.
 Your neck gets it first, then your arms start to ache, and finally your back starts to object.
 Observing for more than a few minutes at a time results in major pain, and after a half hour of this, most observers will give up.

-There are two solutions that I find work pretty well:
+There are several solutions that I find work pretty well:

 - Use image-stabilized binoculars while reclining in a “zero-G” lawn chair.
-I use a pair of Canon 12×36 IS II binoculars, and find I am comfortable observing for perhaps a half hour using this setup.
-If this option appeals to you, read Gary Seronik’s Review: Canon’s Image-Stabilized Binoculars.
+I use a pair of Canon 12×36 IS II binoculars, and find I am comfortable observing for at least a half hour using this setup.

 - Mount binoculars on a parallelogram, which is then mounted to a sturdy tripod (usually).
 You sit in a chair or stand to use them, depending on the size of the parallelogram.
 The problem is that in order to get a parallelogram that is sturdy enough to support binoculars and keep them steady, the final setup will weigh too much to be considered portable.